Biofortification of Plants to Benefit People

 Biofortification of Crops for Better Nutrition of People

 Biofortification is the process of increasing the nutritional value of a crop to enrich the final product with certain elements.
 Biofortified crops contain better agronomic and nutritional characteristics than those that have not undergone this process.
 Biofortification can be through the results of a genetic approach, whether that is conventional plant breeding or transgenic, industrial fortification, or through an agronomic approach.
+With the development of NutriDuo, ICL has addressed the problem of inadequate supplies to plants of the elements that have stress-relieving effects, particularly selenium, zinc, and magnesium.

 Introducing NutriDuo: Balanced, Powerful and Simple to Use

 Firstly, NutriDuo contains the right balance of nutrients to deliver the best results for a diverse range of crops.
 It contains an innovative source of magnesium that makes it more efficient at delivering this nutrient when compared to other sources used in agriculture until now.
 This new source, which was developed by the Research and Development of ICL, consists of a magnesium form or chelate with high stability right across the pH spectrum, from 1.5 to 13.
+Secondly, NutriDuo acts on plants in several important ways:

 • Photoprotection – the presence of selenium increases the production of carotenoids, improving the energy dissipation from the plant’s photosynthetic apparatus before it can cause damage to the plants